xengeo/java-fundamentals/playwright/pills/regular_expressions.md

 # Regular Expressions

-A regular expressions (often shortened to "regex" or "regexp") is a powerful tool for matching patterns in text.
+A regular expression (often shortened to "regex" or "regexp") is a powerful tool for matching patterns in text.
 Regexes are used in many programming languages, as a way of reliably identifying text which corresponds to a particular pattern, but where the exact text content is not known or